 Aggravated assault on a police officer carries a potential punishment of up to 30 years in prison and no more than a $5,000 fine.
 Capital murder carries a death sentence, life imprisonment with or without parole.

-To formalize the relationship between MBI and the City of Jackson, the Jackson City Council voted on a memorandum of understanding between the two entities to have MBI investigate officer-involved shootings and in-custody deaths.
+The Jackson City Council voted on a memorandum of understanding between the City and MBI to have the state agency investigate officer-involved shootings and in-custody deaths.
 The Council voted 6-1, with Ward 3 Councilman Kenneth Stokes opposing.

 "We don't feel that it is a good practice to investigate yourself in these circumstances," Mayor Chokwe A. Lumumba said at the city council meeting.
 "So to date, they are already prepared to come on scene, but they asked for a formal agreement that would initiate their action in circumstances of officer-involved shootings."

 The mayor had previously said the Mississippi Bureau of Investigations had been investigating the Bonner case, but MBI said that it would only investigate cases dated after the MOU went into effect.
 In February, a foot pursuit through west Jackson led to an abandoned house where Bonner allegedly brandished a weapon and two officers fired at least a dozen rounds, killing Bonner.